Module constriction.stream.model

 • builtins.Model

-class ScipyModel (self, scipy_model, min_symbol_inclusive, max_symbol_inclusive)
+class ScipyModel (scipy_model, min_symbol_inclusive, max_symbol_inclusive)

 Adapter for models and model families from the scipy python package.

 This is similar to CustomModel but easier to use if your model's cumulative distribution function and percent point function are already implemented in the popular scipy python package.
 Just provide either a fully parameterized scipy-model or a scipy model-class to the constructor.
-The adapter can be used both with both discrete models (over a continuous integer domain) and continuous models.
+The adapter can be used with both discrete models (over a continuous integer domain) and continuous models.
 Continuous models will be quantized to bins of width 1 centered at integers, analogous to the procedure described in the documentation of QuantizedGaussian

 Compatibility Warning